Ex-Palm chief leaves HP after WebOS move

-NEW YORK Apple shares were stung by a broker downgrade for a second straight week on Monday, sending the stock lower to keep the tech sector under pressure for a second straight session.

-Jon Rubinstein, who was instrumental in crafting Apple Inc's iPod music player, has left Hewlett Packard Co after two years on the job there.
+Jan 27 Jon Rubinstein, who was instrumental in crafting Apple Inc's (AAPL.O) iPod music player, has left Hewlett Packard Co (HPQ.N) after two years on the job there.

 Rubinstein was CEO of smartphone maker Palm when that company was acquired by HP in 2010.
 He last held a product-innovation role within HP's Personal Systems Group headed by Todd Bradley.